mockoon/mockoon.com/content/docs/about.md

 ---

-This documentation covers Mockoon's most used features and some topics.
+This documentation covers Mockoon's most used features and options.

 If you found any missing or erroneous information, please open an issue on the [website's repository](https://github.com/mockoon/mockoon.com).